smartinmedia/Deepl-HTML-Translator-Isabelle/README.md

 * langAttribute: the HTML attribute for the tag surrounding each text for translation
 * deeplSettings: Put your API key inside, else the settings should be fine

+Important tip: Sometimes, Deepl will not translate as it should, because it does not know the context.
+E. g.
+I tried to translate "View exam" into German.
+Now, in German it was translated to "Prüfung ansehen" as "exam" can be "Prüfung" (like a test, you have to take at school) or "Untersuchung" (the medical exam, which I needed).
+To fix this, there is a cool hack: On your website, you can e. g. write

+´´´html
+<p data-lang="exam">View <span style="display:none;">medical </span>exam</p>
+´´´

+Then, Deepl gets everything including the context, but your browser does not display the "medical".

 ## Examples